 - Patients with a platelet count between150,000 and 200,000 will take 15 mg twice daily (three 5 mg tablets in the morning and three 5 mg tablets in the evening).

-Head and Neck Squamous Cell Carcinoma HNSCC Carcinoma, Squamous Cell Head and Neck Neoplasms
+Head and Neck Squamous Cell Carcinoma HNSCC Head and Neck Neoplasms Squamous Cell Carcinoma of Head and Neck Ruxolitinib